open-life-science/open-seeds-self-organised/curriculum/personas.md

 ## Individual learner for self-paced learning

 * *Seun* finds these materials and wants to use them for self-paced learning.
 He has just started a project where he thinks Open Seeds will help him.
-He is unsure if he has 16 weeks to commit, but he came up with a plan to review training materials in 1 month or that he will take longer than 16 weeks.
+He is unsure if he has 16 weeks to commit, but he came up with a plan to review training materials in his own time.
 He uses the 16-week plan to block his calendar where he will catch up with training materials (1.5-2 hours per session).

 * Open Seeds team have provided materials for mentor-mentee meetings.
 While an individual learner can decide to not have a mentor, we highly recommend that they identify someone who has experience working in open science or a peer as an “accountability buddy” who they meet every second week (read why we recommend having a mentor or accountability buddy in Open Seeds).
 In the absence of a mentor or peer, they can use the document provided for progress check-in after each learning session.